T-Mobile Sidekick: hiptop/T-Mobile Sidekick (Flextronics)

+SunCom and Edge Wireless used to sell the device in some parts of the United States.
+Fido was the exclusive Hiptop carrier in Canada and released it in August 2003.
 In Germany, the Hiptop service was also offered from 2003 by E-Plus which included a flat rate tariff.
 The Hiptop was also sold in Singapore by Starhub in 2004.